Authentication

 Note: The

-website is used for authentication, while the main application where you interact with the AI isapp.repoburg.com
+repoburg.comwebsite is used for authentication, while the main application where you interact with the AI isapp.repoburg.com.
+The CLI will open the main application for you after a successfulrepoburg startcommand.